Tony118g/the-everything-quiz/README.md

 * #### The Rules Modal
     * The rules modal is accessed through the "rules" button in the main menu.
     * It contains a list of rules for the quiz.
-    * At the top right corner of the modal is a button to exit the modal and return to the main menu.
+    * At the top right corner of the modal is a button to exit the rules modal and return to the main menu.
     * This is useful to users to learn how the quiz works and what the rules are when taking part.

     ![Screenshot of the rules modal](assets/readme-images/rules-screenshot.png)